 See current rates and get a personalized quote in minutes.
 No credit check required.

-Start ApplicationCA DRE #01212512 | Free, no-obligation quote
+CA DRE #01212512 | Free, no-obligation quote

-This is common for self-employed borrowers, commissioned salespeople, and business owners.
+Strong down payment, but variable income.
+Common for self-employed borrowers, commissioned salespeople, and business owners.
 The buyer can put money down, but the income story needs to be packaged correctly.

-Sometimes the smartest move is not a jumbo loan at all.
-A buyer may increase the down payment, restructure assets, or change target price range to stay within conforming limits and get easier underwriting.
+Buyer wants to avoid jumbo entirely.
+Sometimes the smartest move is increasing the down payment, restructuring assets, or changing the target price range to stay within conforming limits and get easier underwriting.

 - Avoid stricter jumbo underwriting